realA10001986/Time-Circuits-Display/README.md

 If your broker does not allow anonymous logins, a username and password can be specified.

-In order to display messages on the TCD as described above, you need to specify the **_topic to display_** in the respective field.

-If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other HA/MQTT-capable devices about a time travel and/or alarm), check the **_Publish time travel and alarm events_** option.

 Limitations: TLS/SSL not supported; ".local" domains (MDNS) not supported; maximum message length 255 characters; server/broker must respond to PING (ICMP) echo requests.
 For proper operation with low latency, it is recommended that the broker is on your local network.
 Note that using HA/MQTT will disable [WiFi power saving](#wifi-power-saving-features).
 MQTT is disabled when the TCD is operated in AP-mode or car mode.

 ## Futaba Remote Control